flarum/docs/docs/extensions.md

 ## Managing Extensions

-The extensions page of the admin dashboard provides a convenient way to manage extensions when they are installed.
+Each individual extension page of the admin dashboard provides a convenient way to manage the extension.
 You can:

-- Enable or disable an extension
+- Enable or disable the extension.
-- Access extension settings (although some extensions will use a tab in the main sidebar for settings)
+- See the settings provided by the extension, and change them.
 - Revert an extension's migrations to remove any database modifications it made (this can be done with the Purge button).
 This will remove ALL data associated with the extension, and is irreversible.
 It should only be done when you're removing an extension, and don't plan to install it again.
 It is also entirely optional.
+- See the extension's README, if it has one.
+- See the extension's version.
+- Uninstall the extension if the package manager is installed.